11.00 Behavior Violating University Standards and Appropriate Sanctions

 A. Acquisition of term papers or other assignments from any source and the subsequent presentation of those materials as the student’s own work, or providing term papers or assignments that another student submits as his/her own work.

 B. Distribution or use of notes or recordings based on university classes or lectures without the express permission of the instructor for purposes other than individual or group study.
 This includes, but is not limited to, providing materials for distribution by services publishing class notes.
-This restriction on unauthorized use applies to all information, which had been distributed to students or in any way displayed for use in relationship to the class, whether obtained in class, via email, on the Internet or via any other media.
+This restriction on unauthorized use also applies to all information, which had been distributed to students or in any way had been displayed for use in relationship to the class, whether obtained in class, via email, on the Internet or via any other media.
 (See Section C.1 Class Notes Policy).

 A. Any use or attempted use of external assistance in the completion of an academic assignment and/or during an examination shall be considered academically dishonest unless expressly permitted by the instructor.
 The following are examples of unacceptable examination behaviors: communicating with fellow students during an exam, copying or attempting to copy material from another student’s exam; allowing another student to copy from an exam; possession or use of unauthorized notes, calculator, or other materials during exams and/or any behavior that defeats the intent of an exam or other classwork; and unauthorized removal of exam materials.